 Science proceeds by accumulating support for hypotheses which in time become models and theories.
 But those models and theories themselves exist within a larger theoretical framework.
 The vocabulary and concepts in Newton’s three laws or the central dogma in biology are examples of scientific “open resources” that scientists have adopted and which now form part of the scientific paradigm.

-For example, a Chinese medical researcher, with a profound knowledge of eastern medicine, will inhabit a different paradigm than a purely western researcher.
+Paradigms are historically and culturally bound.
+For example, a modern Chinese medical researcher with a background in eastern medicine, will operate within a different paradigm than a western doctor from the 1800s.

 What is a Paradigm Shift?

-However, Kuhn later conceded that the process might be more gradual.
-For example, Relativity did not completely prove Newton wrong, but added to it and adapted it.
-Even the Copernican revolution was a little more gradual before completely throwing out Ptolemy's beliefs.
-Taking the Chinese researcher example, there is now a better integration between eastern and western medical philosophies, so the paradigms are merging.
+Kuhn later conceded that the process of scientific advancement might be more gradual.
+For example, Relativity did not completely prove Newton wrong, but merely reframed his theory.
+Even the Copernican revolution was a little more gradual in replacing Ptolemy's beliefs.